 Prior to the behavioral experiments, we tested the effectiveness of cholinergic activation in the hippocampus by optogenetic stimulation of medial septum in ChAT-Cre transgenic mice (n = 2), injected with a virus (AAV-Hsyn-DIO-ChR2) and implanted with the ACh 3.0 sensor probe in the dorsal hippocampus (Fig. 1A).
 Optogenetic stimulation of medial septum cholinergic neurons during nonREM sleep induced an increase (5.47 ± 2%; p = 0.0004, paired t-test, n = 7 trials in a single mouse) in fluorescence that returned to the baseline after > ten seconds (Fig. 3D), comparable to the magnitude of change between immobility and locomotion.
-In contrast, the same optogenetic stimulation during running induced only a minor change in the signal (from 1.99 ± 1.7 % to 2.41 ± 1.41 %, paired t-test: p = 0.09, n = 25 trials 2 mice), due likely to the already high release of acetylcholine during locomotion (52).
-As reported before, optogenetic stimulation of cholinergic neurons in the medial septum markedly reduced the occurrence of SPW-Rs (Fig. 3E) (52-54).
-To probe for potential non-specific, heat-induced effects of light stimulation (60), ten-second long light pulses (473 nm; ~5 mW; as in the behavioral experiments) were used in a ChAT-Cre mouse.
+In contrast, the same optogenetic stimulation during running induced only a minor change in the signal (from 1.99 ± 1.7 % to 2.41 ± 1.41 %, paired t-test: p = 0.09, n = 25 trials 2 mice), due likely to the already high release of acetylcholine during locomotion (48).
+As reported before, optogenetic stimulation of cholinergic neurons in the medial septum markedly reduced the occurrence of SPW-Rs (Fig. 3E) (46-48).
+To probe for potential non-specific, heat-induced effects of light stimulation (56), ten-second long light pulses (473 nm; ~5 mW; as in the behavioral experiments) were used in a ChAT-Cre mouse.
 The light pulses induced approximately 0.3o C change, measured immediately next to the optic fiber in the medial septum (Suppl.
 Fig. 1B-D), but this did not affect ACh3.0 signaling (from -1.03 ± 2.64 vs -1.13 ± 2.67 %, paired t-test, p = 0.2633, n = 85 trials in 3 mice).

-Optogenetic enhancement of cholinergic activity of during memory delay decreases performance
+Optogenetic enhancement of cholinergic activity during memory delay decreases performance

 Memory performance in the spontaneous alternation task depends on the duration of the delay between choices.
-This task is hippocampus-dependent and is often portrayed as analogous to working memory in humans (21,24,41).
-Since working memory is suggested to depend on cholinergic activity and associated theta oscillations (25, 26), we wondered whether boosting of medial septum cholinergic activity affects memory performance.
+This task is hippocampus-dependent and is often portrayed as analogous to working memory in humans (14,17,34).
+Since working memory is suggested to depend on cholinergic activity and associated theta oscillations (18, 19), we wondered whether boosting of medial septum cholinergic activity affects memory performance.